You can add this recipe to a collection to create a shopping list!Print Recipe Add to CollectionGo to Collections

 - 3 drops of gel food coloring optional

 - 27 dried corn husks

-- In a large bowl, stir together the almond milk with 1 cup of the strawberries.
+- In a large bowl, stir together the almond milk with 2 cups chopped strawberries.

 - With an electric mixer, beat shortening and sugar for 3 minutes on medium-high speed until shortening is fluffy and doubles in volume.

 - Add the baking powder and salt and beat for 1 minute until incorporated into the shortening mixture.